ArjunTheAnalyst/SQL_DATA_ANALYST_JOB_MARKET_ANALYSIS/README.md

 └── README.md
 ```
 ## Conclusion
 The analysis demonstrates that successful Data Analysts require a combination of technical, analytical, and business-focused skills.
-While SQL remains the foundational skill across the market, professionals who expand into cloud platforms, programming, data engineering, and visualization tools position themselves for greater demand and higher salaries.<br>
+While SQL remains the foundational skill across the market, professionals who expand into cloud platforms, programming, data engineering, and visualization tools position themselves for greater demand and higher salaries.

 For Data Analysts seeking long-term career growth, developing expertise in SQL, Python, Tableau, cloud technologies, and modern data platforms offers the strongest alignment with current market trends.